tparchman/778_unix/text_processing/text_processing_tutorial.md

 If you have mutliple processes running, and want to kill one, use `kill` followed by the process ID, which you can locate with `top` or `ps`, e.g.:

-    $ kill 9031
+    $ kill 90312

-If you have a job running in the shell that isnt doing what you want, you can easily kill from the terminal with "ctrl c".
-You can also temporarily kill it with "ctrl z", and then restart it in the background with `bg` typed at the prompt with no additional arguments necessary.
+If you have a job running in the shell that isnt doing what you want, you can easily kill from the terminal with `ctrl c`.
+You can also temporarily kill it with `ctrl z`, and then restart it in the background with `bg` typed at the prompt with no additional arguments necessary.

 If you are calling a command that is going to take some time, and you dont want it to occupy the shell you are working in, you can send it to the background with `&`.
 Once a job is running in the background, the job will continue once you close the terminal session or exit your connection to a remote server

     $ cat *fastq > allgenomefiles.fastq &

-## Practice running a program, running it in the background, and stopping it (in other words, job control)
+## 2. Practice running a program, running it in the background, and stopping it (in other words, job control)

 `jot` is a little program that can generate strings of numbers, among other things (have a look at the `jot` `man` page).
 Try the following command which will print 100 random numbers: